-With the analytical, evaluative and communication skills you learn in your political science department courses, you will be in high demand for employers in our increasingly service-based, post-industrial economy.
+With the analytical, evaluative and communication skills you learn in your political science courses, you will be in high demand for by employers in our increasingly service-based, post-industrial economy.
 Skills like these will give you a wide range of career options in the public, private, and nonprofit sectors.

 Explore political science and international relations careers